 What to Say to Kids About Divorce

-It is difficult enough raising children in a loving and functional family environment, but throw in a divorce and the ensuing drama could take on a life of its own.
-Divorce is hard and you may not know what to say to kids about divorce.
-It’s even harder when kids are involved.
-What should you tell your kids and how do you go about doing it?
+It ‘s hard enough raising children in a loving and functional family environment but throws in a divorce, and the ensuing drama could take on a life of its own.
+Divorce is hard, and you may not know what to say to kids about divorce.
+It’s even more challenging when children are involved.
+What should you tell your children and how do you go about doing it?
 It may be the most difficult conversation you’ll ever have.

 Talk to Your Children About the Divorce Together